 Sarah Curtis

-An climate exhibition organised by Gill Reece and Martin Dominic in 2021 undertook a poll survey of what the community around Halesworth thought was important to prepare for climate change.
+A climate exhibition organised by Jill Reece and Martin Dominic in 2021 undertook a survey of what the community around Halesworth thought was important to prepare for climate change.

-Our first Climate Action Conference 2023 with an Any Questions Panel and packed conference day
+Our first Climate Action Conference 2023 with an Any Questions Panel and a packed conference day.

-Our Second Climate Action Conference – Land & Food, working with schools and and launch of Green Films
+Our second Climate Action Conference – Land & Food in 2024, working with schools.
+The launch of Green Films.